From BR Bullpen

 In 2011, he hit .300/.357/.566 with 32 dingers, 80 runs and 101 RBI for the Springfield Cardinals.
 He was on the Texas League leaderboard in RBI (1st, 7 over Luis Jimenez), slugging (1st, .004 over Castellanos), homers (2nd, 1 behind Tim Wheeler), total bases (262, 38 behind Wheeler, 2nd), OPS (3rd behind Trout and Castellanos), extra-base hits (57, 4th), runs (tied for 6th with Mike Bianucci) and average (6th, between Jimmy Van Ostrand and Chris Swauger).
 He was named the league All-Star first baseman and Player of the Year.
 He also led Cards minor leaguers in homers (4 over Nick Stavinoha) and slugging and was second to Stavinoha in both RBI and runs.
 Baseball America listed him as the TL's #19 prospect, between Joe Wieland and J.D.
 Martinez.
 He then hit .250 with 4 homers and 19 RBI in 20 games for the Peoria Javelinas of the Arizona Fall League.

 Playing 1B for the Cardinals on September 4, 2013, Adams became the second player that season to hit two extra-inning homers in one game.
 He broke out of an 0-for-17 slump by taking Alfredo Simon of the Cincinnati Reds in the 14th, only to see the Reds score a run in the bottom of the inning to tie the game at 4-all.
 In the 16th, he homered again, off Logan Ondrusek, with what proved to be the winning run in a 5-4 game, the longest of the year for both teams who were battling each other for a wild card slot.
 John Mayberry of the Philadelphia Phillies had also accomplished the feat on June 4th, but before that, it had not been done since Mike Young of the Baltimore Orioles in 1987.
 He hit .284/.335/.503 with 17 homers, 46 runs and 51 RBI in 319 plate appearances over 108 games for the 2013 Cardinals, for a 131 OPS+.
 Despite not being a starter, he was third on the team in home runs behind Carlos Beltran and Matt Holliday.
 The slugger saw extensive action when Allen Craig was out with injury; he was 6 for 19 with a walk, double and homer (off Mark Melancon) in the NLDS and 5 for 22 with a double and two walks in the NLCS with Craig still out.
-He struggled mightily in the 2013 World Series, though, going 3 for 22 with a double, no walks, no runs, no RBI and seven strikeouts as St. Louis fell to Boston.
+He struggled mightily in the 2013 World Series, though, going 3 for 22 with a double, no walks, no runs, no RBI and seven strikeouts as St. Louis fell to the Boston Red Sox.

 Notable Achievements